StochSS/Covid19_Modeling/README.md

 Infected → Cleared

 This model assumes that *only asymptomatic transmission is possible*, *all asymptomatic cases recover*, and that *all parameters are static*.
+The fixed value $0.16$ represents the rate at which exposed

 ### Implementation